axeltlarsson/receptdatabasen/README.md

 `docker-compose up`

-This is the easisest way, it sets up the app, db and vhost containers allowing access on port `8080`.
+This is the easiest way, it sets up the app, db and vhost containers allowing access on port `8080`.
 It sets up an empty database by default, from [db/schema.sql](db/schema.sql).
 The database is saved in a named volume so it persists the data unless you specifically remove the `db-volume`.
 The images are uploaded to another named volume `db-data`.